-Areas which are, or have the potential to be, commercial geothermal sources of energy are regularly monitored.
+Areas which are monitored for groundwater, or have the potential to be, commercial geothermal sources of energy are regularly monitored.
 These areas include Ohaaki, Wairakei and Taupo.

 Geothermal surface features are monitored quarterly.
-The aim the monitoring is to observe the natural state of geothermal surface features and assess what changes are occurring over time, reporting on any threats or damage to the features.
-Quarterly monitoring includes the following areas: Ngatamariki, Orakei Korako, Tauhara, Tokaanu, Waikite and Waiotapu.
-Additionally annual monitoring is carried out at Atiamuri, Horohoro, Reporoa, Rotokawa, Te Kopia, Whangairorohea.
+The aim of the monitoring is to observe the natural state of geothermal surface features and assess what changes are occurring over time, reporting on any threats or damage to the features.
+Quarterly monitoring includes the following areas: Ngatamariki, Orakei Korako, Tauhara, Waikite Waiotapu and Whangairorohea.
+Additionally annual monitoring is carried out at Atiamuri, Horohoro, Reporoa, Rotokawa, and Te Kopia.
+Three quarterly Internal Series reports and one Annual Technical Report are completed for each year monitored.